How to Choose Between Paint and Wallpaper for Your Home

 7 points to help you make a decision!

 Looking for a way to breathe new life into your lacklustre walls?
 Deciding on the right type of wall treatment is no easy task, given the huge number of products available today.
-And homeowners are mostly confused between two popular options – paint or wallpaper for Indian walls.
+And homeowners are mostly confused between two popular options – paint vs wallpaper for Indian walls.